oddlama/gentoo-install/README.md

 ### Troubleshooting

-In theory, after the initial sanity check, the script should be able to finish unattendedly.
+After the initial sanity check, the script should be able to finish unattendedly.
-But given the unpredictability of future gentoo versions, you might still run into an issue.
+But given the unpredictability of future gentoo versions, you might still run into issues

 The script checks every command for success, so if anything fails during installation, you will be given a proper message of what went wrong.
 Inside the chroot,